microsoft/rushjs.io-website/pages/commands/rush_build.md

   -v, --verbose         Display the logs during the build, rather than just
                         displaying the build status summary -c, --changed-projects-only
-                        If specified, the incremental build will only rebuild projects that have changed, but not any projects that directly or indirectly depend on the changed package.
+                        Normally the incremental build logic will rebuild changed projects as well as any projects that directly or indirectly depend on a changed project.
+                        Specify "--changed-projects-only" to ignore dependent
+                        projects, only rebuilding those projects whose files were changed.
+Note that this parameter is "unsafe";
+                        it is up to the developer to ensure that the ignored projects are okay to ignore.
   --ignore-hooks        Skips execution of the "eventHooks" scripts defined
                         in rush.json.
 Make sure you know what you are skipping.
+  --disable-build-cache
+                        (EXPERIMENTAL) Disables the build cache for this command invocation.
 ```

 ## See also